mkraska/meclib/README.md

 The set of objects is created with sketches of mechanical systems in mind (support and load symbols, bars, ropes, disks, annotations).

 [Demo question](quiz-MMM-MecLib%20Demo%20Github-20210615-1446.xml)

 ![Demo](demo2.png?raw=true "Screenshot from the demo question")

+## Reference

+Kraska, Martin, & Schulz, Dennis.
+(2021).
+Automatic assessment of free body diagrams using STACK.
+Presented at the International Meeting of the STACK Community 2021, Zenodo. http://doi.org/10.5281/zenodo.4916138

 ## Implemented Objects